frozzare/slnotify/README.md

 slnotify --config=/path/to/config.json --site-id=1002
 ```

-The site id flag is required to find information deviations for a station.
+The site id flag is required to find deviations for a station.

 ## License